THE SWIMMING HOLE

 Collaboration is a survival skill.

-In a world of scarce resources and divisive problems, collaboration has become a survival skill for the future.We believe that within the practice of collaboration lies the potential for paradigm change.While many residencies create environments for individual seclusion, the Swimming Hole leverages the power of collaboration to crack open existing approaches and expose new pathways and models for artists to achieve innovative work.
+In a world of scarce resources and divisive problems, collaboration has become a survival skill for the future.We believe that within the practice of collaboration lies the potential for paradigm change.While many residencies create environments for individual seclusion, the Swimming Hole leverages the power of collaboration to crack open existing approaches and expose new pathways and models for people to achieve innovative work.

-The Swimming Hole invites artists to participate in experimental collaborative projects called "collaboraties."
+The Swimming Hole invites people to participate in experimental collaborative projects called "collaboraties."
 Self-directed cohorts develop a theme and come together to co-create artworks that range from multi-modal site-specific installations to cross-disciplinary experiments that produce a series of visual and ephemeral artifacts.
 The Swimming Hole hosts strategic "exploratories" for planning and developing existing and emerging projects.

 Residencies range from three days to three weeks and include room, meals and workspace.
 Travel costs and personal expenses are not usually provided.